alexander-kastil/m365-copilot/demos/readme.md

 ### Introduction To Copilot for Microsoft 365 Development

 - Overview of the Microsoft 365 platform
+- Understanding Large Language Models (LLMs)
 - Copilot for Microsoft 365 Introduction & Extensions
 - Development Tools & Environment Setup
-- Azure & Entra ID Integration
-- App Registrations & Authentication Flows for Copilot
+- Microsoft Entra ID App Registrations & Authentication Flows for Copilot
+- Bicep Fundamentals
+- Using DevProxy

 ### Using Copilot for Microsoft 365 in Office Apps & Chat